nexiality/documentation/tipsandtricks/ScriptFailingonBrowserStack.md

 [web &raquo; `openAndWait(url,waitMs)`](../commands/web/openAndWait(url,waitMs)).
 So here's a possible strategy to one can consider:

-- open browser window with the appropriate `url`.
+- Open browser window with the appropriate `url`.
-- maximize the browser window
+- Maximize the browser window
-- continue with the rest of the automation.
+- Continue with the rest of the automation.

 For example,<br/>
 ![](image/ScriptFailingonBrowserStack_01.png)